adhe/enosika/README.md

 ### Tailwind CSS usage
 In development process, you may need to use full classes to build html.
-Therefore, set purge `enabled: false;` Once ready for production, set purge `enabled: true;` to compile css only used classes from your html.
+Therefore, set purge `enabled: false;` Once ready for production, set purge `enabled: true;` to compile only used classes from your html.

 Run npm to purge/compile
 ```javascript